wheely/ember-dialog/README.md

 ### Custom dialog

-Custom dialog may be used when behaviour of the controls differed then standard (shipped by `alert` or `confirm`).
+Custom dialog may be used when behaviour of the controls is differed then standard (shipped by `alert` or `confirm`).
 For example if you need to create form-dialog window and make `accept` button to submit form and `decline` button to checks form changes before dialog will be closed, to prevent loose unsaved data.

 **First of all you need to put these buttons into your form view.**